-Observed patterns of forms and events guide organization and classification.
-Patterns prompt questions about the factors that influence cause and effect relationships.
-Patterns are useful as evidence to support explanations and arguments.
+Observed patterns of forms and events guide organization and

+factors that

+are useful as

 Cause and Effect

 Events have causes, sometimes simple, sometimes multifaceted and complex.
 A major activity of science is investigating and explaining causal relationships and the mechanisms by which they are mediated.
 Such mechanisms can then be tested across given contexts and used to predict and explain events in new contexts.